edouardfouche/edouardfouche.github.io/_posts/2026-04-21-What-remains-once-AI-overtakes-most-of-the-execution.markdown

 ---
 layout: post
-title:  "In the Age of AI, What Remains Is Taste"
+title:  "What remains once AI overtakes most of the execution?
+Taste."
 date:   2026-04-21 00:00:00 +0100
 comments: true
 categories: Technology
 ---

-What remains once AI overtakes most of the execution?
-Taste.
+Taste is not whether one uses short rather than long sentences, or whether one dares to use the infamous em-dash with style.

 <!--more-->
 <br>
 ![img](/img/posts/2026-04-21-taste.png){:class="img-responsive"}
 {:style="max-width: 600px; margin: auto"}
 <br>

-Taste is not whether one uses short rather than long sentences, or whether one dares to use the infamous em-dash with style.

 **Taste is using one's best judgement to determine whether the execution is right:** whether it fits the intention and original purpose.
 You can generate a thousand lines of code in minutes now.
 But deciding which of those lines belong in your product, and which do not — that is taste.